 - 2.1 Not turn off the mechanical ventilation heat recovery unit (MVHR).
-You will need to regularly clean the filters in the MVHR by vacuuming them. - 2.2 Not move or block the room vents. - 2.3 Not seal the gaps under internal doors, use draught excluders or fit thick carpets.
+The Council will replace the filters in the MVHR. - 2.2 Not move or block the room vents. - 2.3 Not seal the gaps under internal doors, use draught excluders or fit thick carpets.
 The 20mm gaps under the internal doors are needed for air to circulate around the property. - 2.4 Use the extractor fan in the kitchen when cooking.
 You must change the charcoal filter in extractor fan at six monthly intervals at least.